Overfishing: Government regulation

 Many regulatory measures are available for controlling overfishing.
 These measures include fishing quotas, bag limits, licensing, closed seasons, size limits and the creation of marine reserves and other marine protected areas.

 A model of the interaction between fish and fishers showed that when an area is closed to fishers, but there are no catch regulations such as individual transferable quotas, fish catches are temporarily increased but overall fish biomass is reduced, resulting in the opposite outcome from the one desired for fisheries.
 Thus, a displacement of the fleet from one locality to another will generally have little effect if the same quota is taken.
 As a result, management measures such as temporary closures or establishing a marine protected area of fishing areas are ineffective when not combined with individual fishing quotas.
 An inherent problem with quotas is that fish populations vary from year to year.
 A study has found that fish populations rise dramatically after stormy years due to more nutrients reaching the surface and therefore greater primary production.
 To fish sustainably, quotas need to be changed each year to account for fish population.

 Individual transferable quotas (ITQs) are fishery rationalization instruments defined under the Magnuson-Stevens Fishery Conservation and Management Act as limited access permits to harvest quantities of fish.
 Fisheries scientists decide the optimal amount of fish (total allowable catch) to be harvested in a certain fishery.
 The decision considers carrying capacity, regeneration rates and future values.
 Under ITQs, members of a fishery are granted rights to a percentage of the total allowable catch that can be harvested each year.
 These quotas can be fished, bought, sold, or leased allowing for the least-cost vessels to be used.
 ITQs are used in New Zealand, Australia, Iceland, Canada, and the United States.

-In 2008, a large-scale study of fisheries that used ITQs compared to ones that didn't provided strong evidence that ITQs can help to prevent collapses and restore fisheries that appear to be in decline.
+In 2008, a large-scale study of fisheries that used ITQs compared to ones that did not provide strong evidence that ITQs can help to prevent collapses and restore fisheries that appear to be in decline.

 China bans fishing in the South China Sea for a period each year.